mrciolino/wiki-backup/locations.md

 ## World: Giant Os World

-Spoops and Elira traveled to this world once where they found themelves in the home of a giant version of Os Vrntica.
+Spoops and [Elira](/characters/elira) first reached this world by traveling through Spoops' [Well-Of-Many-Worlds](/items/Well-Of-Many-Worlds).
+Here they found themelves in the home of a giant version of Os Vrntica.

 - [🌐 Visit Giant Os World *Accessed via Spoops' Well of Many Worlds.*](/locations/giant-os-world) {.links-list}